Shoonya-Dev/ShoonyaApi-AmiBroker/README.md

 ##NorenPlaceOrder(exch, tsym, qty, prc, trgprc, dscqty, prd, trantype, prctyp, ret, remarks);

-DONOT call this function directly in your AFL without a signal guard.
+DO NOT call this function directly in your AFL without a signal guard.
 This may result in multiple

 Logs:
-AMIAPI_RequestLog.txt is created in Amibroker directory.
-Check the same for confirmations.
+AMIAPI_RequestLog.txt is created in the Amibroker directory.
+Check the same for confirmation.

 ****
 Note:
 Amibroker runs the AFL code a couple of times every second for entire dataset.
 Make sure to build in checks to fire at the correct signal.
-An example of this is provided ShoonyaAPI.afl
+An example of this is provided by ShoonyaAPI.afl

 ****
 ## Example Buy Limit Order